v3io/v3io-tsdb/README.md

 path: "metrics"
 ```

-example of creating an adpapter:
+example of creating an adapter:

 ```go
 	// create configuration object from file